Photo: Ruffin McNeill and Lincoln Riley

 But even for McNeill, it wasn’t smooth sailing to finally gain his chance to navigate the Pirates’ ship.

-McNeill was the defensive coordinator at Texas Tech’s under Mike Leach when the Red Raiders’ iconoclastic head coach was embroiled in a 2009 season controversy over treatment of a player with a concussion that led to his dismissal.
-Leach was not only fired on the day of Texas Tech’s first team meeting prior to Alamo Bowl practices, McNeill learned he was named interim head coach just 30 minutes before the team meeting.
+McNeill was the defensive coordinator at Texas Tech under Mike Leach at the time the Red Raiders’ iconoclastic head coach was dismissed.
+Leach was embroiled in a 2009 season controversy over treatment of a player with a concussion and fired on the day of Texas Tech’s first team meeting prior to Alamo Bowl practices.
+McNeill learned he was named interim head coach just 30 minutes before the team meeting.

 Without Leach, McNeill needed someone to call plays as the OC of the Air Raid offense.
 Riley, at the time, was a 26-year-old wide receivers coach, but McNeill quickly turned to him.